Marine initiatives planned for April 2024 – April 2026

 Potential impacts on Canadians, including businesses

-The proposed changes to pleasure craft licensing requirements would impact Canadian recreational boaters.
+The proposed regulations to pleasure craft licensing requirements would impact Canadian recreational boaters, as well as pleasure craft dealers and some rental agencies.
 The proposed change to Manufacturer Identification Code requirements would impact manufacturers, builders, rebuilders, and importers of vessels subject to the Small Vessel Regulations (including pleasure craft), who have obtained a Manufacturer Identification Code from Transport Canada.

 Regulatory cooperation efforts (domestic and international)